uschwartz/nucMACC/README.md

     1. Pool all mono-nucleosome samples
     2. Obtain mono-nucleosome positions from pooled samples and sub-nucleosome positions from lowest MNase concentration using `DANPOS`
     3. Get GC content of nucleosome positions using `bedtools genomecov`
+    4. Count number of fragments using `featureCounts`
-    4. Remove nucleosome positions with low fragment count (mono-nucleosmes < 30 and sub-nucleosomes < 5)
+    5. Remove nucleosome positions with low fragment count (mono-nucleosmes < 30 and sub-nucleosomes < 5)
-    5. Calculate (sub-)nucMACC score using linear regression Analysis
+    6. Calculate (sub-)nucMACC score using linear regression analysis
-    6. Correct for MNase GC-bias using LOWESS
+    7. Correct for MNase GC-bias using LOWESS
-    7. Identify hyper-/hypo-accessible nucleosomes or unstable and non-canoncical nucleosomes.
+    8. Identify hyper-/hypo-accessible nucleosomes or unstable and non-canoncical nucleosomes.

 `nucMACC` is meant to run on pooled replicates in fastq format, whereas `MNaseQC` uses single replicates.
 As the `MNaseQC` and the `nucMACC` workflow have several steps in common, it is recommended to run first `MNaseQC` and report the fragment size selected bam files using `--publishBamFlt`.
 Then setting `--bamEntry` option, a shorter version of the `nucMACC` workflow can be run using the generated bam files as input.
 Here in an additional step at the beginning replicates are pooled.